Wall Street ends lower as Nasdaq rout persists

 NEW YORK, Sept 4 (Reuters) - The Nasdaq closed lower on Friday though well above its session low as selling eased late in the day after investors dumped heavyweight technology stocks due to concerns about high valuations and a patchy economic recovery.

-The major indexes regained some ground in late afternoon though trading was volatile.
+The major indexes regained some ground in late afternoon though trading was still volatile.

-At its lowest point of the day the tech-heavy Nasdaq fell as much as 9.9% from its record high reached on Wednesday and the S&P 500 dipped briefly below its pre-crisis record, reached in February, although both indexes closed above their session lows.
+At its lowest point of the day the tech-heavy Nasdaq fell as much as 9.9% from its record high reached on Wednesday and the S&P 500 dipped briefly below its pre-crisis record, reached in February, although it too closed well off session lows.

-Mega-cap companies Apple Inc AAPL.O, Microsoft Inc MSFT.O, Amazon.com Inc AMZN.O and Facebook Inc FB.O also pared losses during the session.
+Mega-cap companies such as Apple Inc AAPL.O, Microsoft Inc MSFT.O, Amazon.com Inc AMZN.O and Facebook Inc FB.O also pared losses though of that group only Apple managed a very tiny gain for the day.

 "You had a significant sell-off on Thursday, some follow-through in the morning and then we stabilized.
 The selling was pretty fierce," said Michael Antonelli, market strategist at Baird in Milwaukee.